IGG Abbreviation Guide

 Tawny Owl – a name used for a Brownie Guide Leader.

-Teamwork Adventure – this is one of the 6 Adventure in the Journey Programme.
-In senior branch this Adventure is called Community Involvement Adventure
+Teamwork Adventure – this is one of the 6 Adventures in the Journey Programme.
+In Senior Branch this Adventure is called Community Involvement Adventure

 The Welly!!! – the magazine for Senior Branch members of IGG.

 Ticket – Ladybirds have a Ticket outlining their Ladybird Journey

 Trail Blazer– the name given to the fourth year of the Guide Journey Programme.

 Trainer – an experienced Leader who has fulfilled the criteria and is willing to share her knowledge with other Leaders at formal and informal training events

 Training and Leadership Development – is a vital part of Guiding where Leaders attend training sessions, gain confidence, to acquire the skills and knowledge necessary to run a Unit and understand the Guiding ethos